 The following staff categories refer to the positions within the range of Art.
-2 of Ordinance N{24} of BNB:
+2 of Ordinance No4 of BNB:

-1. Senior Management;

-2. Risk-takers - includes employees who can affect the Bank's risk profile and can make decisions on risk undertaking;

-3. Employees, engaged in control functions - includes employees who are in charge of and are responsible for the Bank's controlling activities;

-4. All employees whose remunerations are in the same remuneration bracket as staff referred to in Item 1 and 2 and whose activities have a significant material impact on the Bank's risk profile.
-There are no such employees in the Bank;

-5. Other persons whose professional activities have significant impact on the risk profile of the Bank.
+- 1. Senior management - 2.
+Risk-takers includes employees who can affect the Bank's risk profile and can make decisions on risk undertaking - 3.
+Employees, engaged in control functions includes employees who are in charge of and are responsible for the Bank's controlling activities - 4.
+All employees whose remunerations are in the same remuneration bracket as staff referred to in Item 1 and $\underline{2}$ and whose activities have a significant material impact on the Bank's risk profile.
+There are no such employees in the Bank. - 5.
+Other persons whose professional activities have significant impact on the risk profile of the Bank.
+There are no such employees in the Bank.

-The UBB BoD determines the general principles of the Policy and is responsible for its implementation and periodical review.
+The UBB Board of Directors determines the general principles of the Policy and is responsible for its implementation and periodical review.

-The BoD establishes UBB Remuneration Committee and approves its composition, rights and responsibilities.
+The Board of Directors establishes UBB Remuneration Committee and approves its composition, rights and responsibilities.

-The Remuneration Committee is an independent body whose aim is to assist the BoD during the performance of their obligations of implementation and development of the policy.
+The Remuneration Committee is an independent body whose aim is to assist the Board of Directors during the performance of their obligations of implementation and development of the policy.

-The Remuneration Committee is comprised in such way so as to ensure the adoption of competent and independent decisions on the remuneration policies and practices, as well as on the established incentives for management of risk, capital and liquidity.
+The Remuneration Committee is comprised in such way so as to ensure a possibility to make competent and independent decisions on the remuneration policies and practices, as well as on the thus established incentives for management of risk, capital and liquidity.